BCendana/MapProject/README.md

 ## TODO
 - Implement zooming
-- Improve aesthetics of menu
 - Add custom icons to points
 - Make point's text more easily readable on various types of backgrounds
 - Add a help/about screen
-- Add a settings screen
-- Implement a weighted graph structure using the SpatialPoints